Why You Can’t Recycle Pill Bottles Yourself

 Find a Local Pill Bottles Recycling Facility

-Medical Waste Pros will connect you with our local partners to assist you in pill bottle recycling and medical waste disposal.
-We provide quality services that promote safety and environmentally-friendly solutions.
-To get started, fill out the form on this page or give us a call at (888) 755-6370.
+Medical Waste Pros will connect you with our local partners to assist you in pill bottle recycling and other medical waste disposal solutions.
+We provide quality services that promote safety and environmentally friendly solutions.
+To start, fill out the form on this page or give us a call at (888) 755-6370.